Labour Statistics for Labour Markets

 Introduction to the labour force survey

-The course will be designed so as to combine interactive lectures with group exercises to help reinforce the information presented.
+The course combines interactive lectures with group exercises to help reinforce the information presented.

 Administrative data collection